-Pethers Rainforest Retreat is romantic getaway defined – no kids are allowed.
+Pethers Rainforest Retreat is a romantic getaway defined – no kids are allowed.
 Tucked away in the subtropical rainforest, each treehouse has a private spa for two and five-metre-high glass windows leading to an outdoor balcony with an amazing view.
-Relax in a hot tub that overlooks views fit for a queen at Wallaby Ridge Retreat or sit out on the deck and watch the sun go down at Avocado Sunset B&B. The historic Bungunyah Manor is one of the oldest manor hotels in South East Queensland (circa 1882) and feels a world away from the busy city life – think Victorian suites, leather lounges and an open log fire.
+Relax in a hot tub that overlooks views fit for a queen at Wallaby Ridge Retreat or sit out on the deck and watch the sun go down at Avocado Sunset B&B. The historic Mountain Manor is one of the oldest manor hotels in South East Queensland (circa 1882) and feels a world away from the busy city life – think Victorian suites, leather lounges and an open log fire.

 21. Savour fancy flavours

 The restaurant at Pethers Rainforest Retreat is cosy and intimate.
-Once you stop drooling over the menu you will be amazed by the intimate setting centred on an open fire place.
+Once you stop drooling over the menu you will be amazed by the intimate setting centred on an open fireplace.
 The restaurant has a vegetable and herb garden just metres from the kitchen, and the property also features an avocado orchard and four beehives.